Pajama Program Model for Change

 We know that parents and caregivers seek ways to help children in their care feel comforted and secure.
 A comforting bedtime routine, and the resulting opportunity for emotional closeness with a caring adult, is associated with better sleep among children.
 All caregivers—parents, guardians, program staff and volunteers, teachers, and older youth—can influence comforting bedtime routines for children in their care.

 Meeting our mission means providing the tools for bedtime and empowering caregivers to provide a comforting bedtime routine so they can help their children thrive.
 We engage a national network to reach thousands of children, parents, and caregivers every year.
-Guided by our Good Night Advisory Council, Board of Directors, and leadership staff from our main office in NYC, we enlist thousands of volunteers across the country and collaborate with Community Partners to connect with children and families.
-Our Community Partners include child welfare and foster care agencies, domestic violence and family shelters, transitional housing and services for the homeless, community-based social service organizations, and many other providers who support children and families affected by uncertainty.
+Guided by our Good Night Advisory Council, Board of Directors, and leadership staff, we enlist thousands of volunteers across the country and collaborate with Community Partners to connect with children and families.
+Our Community Partners include child welfare and foster care agencies, domestic violence and family shelters, transitional housing and services for the homeless, community-based social service organizations, and many other providers who support children and families exposed to adversity.
 Our responsive donation system allows us to quickly distribute pajamas and books based on each Community Partner’s need.
-We also work with them year-round to collect feedback in order to develop information and programming well-suited to the families and children they support We currently have information to share via print, web, and in person for program staff and primary caregivers.
+We also work with them year-round to collect feedback in order to develop information and programming well-suited to the families and children they support.
+We currently have information to share via print, web, and in person for program staff and primary caregivers.
 By integrating evaluation research as we test and implement new programs, we’ll fine-tune content to achieve impact.

-Pajama Program has earned a 4-star rating from Charity Navigator for 10 consecutive years, in a class of only 2% of charities to earn this transparency and efficacy distinction.
+Pajama Program has earned a 4-star rating from Charity Navigator for 11 consecutive years, in a class of only 1% of charities that have earned this transparency and efficacy distinction.
 Pajama Program meets the Better Business Bureau’s 20 Charity Standards, the highest ranking for nonprofits.